-The Factory Farming Awareness Coalition 2019-2020 remote internship program is for students located outside the Bay Area, Seattle, Chicago, New York City, and Salt Lake City that are interested in educating the public about the impacts of our food choices.
-The dates for the program are September 29, 2019 through May 17, 2020.
+The Factory Farming Awareness Coalition 2019-2020 remote internship program is for high school students located outside the Bay Area that are interested in educating the public about the impacts of our food choices.
+The dates for the fall/winter program are October 27, 2019 through February 2, 2020.
 Through administrative work, mentorship and hands-on learning, interns gain valuable tools to become compassionate leaders.

 Students who are selected will be trained to:

 Give presentations regarding the public health, social justice and environmental impacts of animal agriculture

 Prepare plant-based foods for community events and intern days

 Write a letter to the editor of a local newspaper for publication